 Sock Puppet and Other Sock Crafts

-Just a few craft supplies like buttons and yarn and you can turn a sock into puppets.
+Just add a few craft supplies like buttons and yarn and you can turn a sock into a puppet.

 07 of 16

 Make a reusable holder for hot or cold drinks from an odd sock.
 For that cup of coffee, it will protect your hands from the heat and provide a bit of insulation.
 On cold drinks and bottles, it can help protect your furniture from drips and condensation.

 And, the holders are washable and reusable.
 No more trash to the landfill.Continue to 8 of 16 below.

 08 of 16

 Protect Christmas Ornaments and Delicate Items in Storage